aasourav/devOps-notes/go/concurrency-2/README.md

 ![alt text](image-39.png)

-Now we will look into the things that we should be aware when working with channels, and this will
+Now we will look into the things that we should be aware when working with channels, and this will help us in troubleshooting.

-help us in troubleshooting.
+Default values -

-Default values, when a channel is declared, its default value is nil.
+when a channel is declared, its default value is nil.

 So we should allocate memory by using the built-in function make.